fgrassi1983/fgrassi1983/README.md

  * Business experience developing and deploying NLP models with a range of different approaches, including Tf-Idf, Word Vectors, and Transformers.
  * In-depth knowledge of the whole Python data stack including Pandas, scikit-learn, xgboost, Keras, huggingface, gensim, matplotlib, plotly, seaborn, among others.
  * Can create effective dashboards with PowerBI.
- * Can fetch data from a variety of sources including MySQL, Hadoop, Spark, MongoDB.
+ * Can fetch data using several tools including SQL, Hadoop, Spark, MongoDB.
  * Equally comfortable working in Windows and Unix environments.
  * Some experience with Azure.